bfelger/Mud98/doc/mud98/customize-01.md

 ```

 Note that this is a completely safe flag; it has no effect on races that don't have a start location set, yet.

+> You may have noticed that there is also a class `start_loc` and a per-race-class-combo `start_loc`.
+These can be used with each other freely.
+You can have a single spawn point for mages, a single spawn point for elves, and separate spawn points for all the other race/class combos.
+It's meant to give you maximum flexibility in world-building.
+To take advantage of this, you need to also enable `start_loc_by_class` in `mud98.cfg`.

 Restart Mud98 and log back in with your Imp character.
 Then `raedit elf` again.
 Note that now `Start Loc` is `0`, but the warning that it won't be used is gone.